adambard/learnxinyminutes-docs/haxe.html.markdown

-    public var public_any:Int; // public variables are accessible anywhere public var public_read (default,null): Int; // use this style to only enable public read public var public_write (null, default): Int; // or public write public var getter_setter (getValue, setValue): Int; // use this style to enable getters/setters
+    public var public_any:Int; // public variables are accessible anywhere public var public_read (default,null): Int; // use this style to only enable public read public var public_write (null, default): Int; // or public write public var property (get, set): Int; // use this style to enable getters/setters

     // private variables are not available outside the class.
     // see @:allow for ways around this.